alphaX86/rotas-cli/README.md

 # ROTAS

+## ⚠️ DEVELOPMENT FOR THIS PROJECT IS PAUSED.
+SO IT'LL BE ARCHIVED UNTIL IT BECOMES ACTIVE ⚠️

 `ROTAS` is a Command Line Interface app which is created using Golang with the help of modules Cobra and Viper

 The main objective of the app is to help the user in any way possible, be it installing essential apps, providing info etc // This is still WIP